-- Generate a 300-character LinkedIn connection request based on [insert person's profile]. - What are five questions I should ask in an informational interview with a CPA? - Based on my resume, generate a short and engaging elevator pitch I can use for networking.
+- Generate a 300-character LinkedIn connection request based on [insert person's profile]. - Based on my resume, generate a short and engaging elevator pitch I can use for networking. - Give me advice on how to initiate and maintain professional relationships through networking.
+What are some tips for crafting compelling introduction messages or emails to professionals in my desired industry?